- Ursula Schulz-Dornburg born 1938

 - Purchased with funds provided by the Photography Acquisitions Committee 2012

-As the title suggests, the series depicts the disappearing landscape of the Hejaz Railway in Saudi Arabia.
-Constructed under Ottoman rule at the beginning of the twentieth century by German engineer Heinrich Meissner, the Hejaz Railway was intended to connect Damascus to Mecca.
+This black and white photograph is from Ursula Schulz-Dornburg’s series Train Stations of the Hejaz Railway in Saudi Arabia.
+Each image in the series is framed according to the artist’s specifications.
+As the title suggests, the series depicts the disappearing landscape of the Hejaz Railway as captured by Schultz-Dornburg when she travelled to Saudi Arabia in 2003.
+Constructed under Ottoman rule at the beginning of the twentieth century by German engineer Heinrich Meissner, the Hejaz Railway was intended to connect Damascus in Syria to Mecca.
 However, due to the outbreak of the First World War this goal was never achieved and the railway only reached Medina.
-During the First World War, it was attacked and destroyed by Bedouins working with T.E Lawrence.
-Following the fall of the Ottoman Empire the railway was never reopened.
+During the First World War and under the instruction and encouragement of British Army officer T.E.
+Lawrence, the Hejaz Railway was attacked and destroyed by Bedouins.
+Following the fall of the Ottoman Empire the railway never reopened.

 This series of photographs documents the expansive landscape that stretches along the nearly 820 mile route that the railway once occupied.
 The images show the standardised architecture of the abandoned ‘L’ shaped train stations, what is left of the decaying train carriages, small sections of intact train tracks and the seemingly empty expanse of desert.
 By photographing this disappearing landscape, Schulz-Dornburg was not only concerned with documenting the disappearing architectural structures of the railway but also, through the railway’s decay, with charting the decline of the Ottoman Empire that constructed it.